FeherBalazs/cora/results/research_journal.md

 - Try next:
+  - then add linear probing feature to train script - otherwise it is hard to really tell if we move the needle in the right direction
-  - run validation test for block 6 setup - then start refactoring the code to make it simpler - then add linear probing feature and test - then do regularisation tomorrow
+  - start refactoring the code to make it simpler
   - Get back to block1 - and iterate quicly with linear probing as direct feedback on how data augmentation, and regularisation can improve representations; I could also experiment faster with more hidden dim and num heads
   - Block6:
     - oscillation reduction: lower learning rate from 0.0005 ro 0.0003